 Steps Involved with Natural IVF

 The timing involved with natural IVF is somewhat less predictable than traditional IVF.
 Because the patient’s body dictates the process, each successive step depends on the one before it.
+For this reason, certain factors affecting the success of the treatment will be carefully weighed.
 In general, a natural cycle IVF proceeds as follows:

 - Call the office when menses begins

 - Cycle day 3 ultrasound and possible blood work